3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 >
 >Unitl I can update some systems within the macros you'll need to add the below commands, it will not make use of the nozzle scraper just yet, please watch this space.

-You must paste this into the demon_custom_expansion file under the commands in the _CUSTOM_PRE_MESH macro.
+You must paste this into the demon_custom_expansion file under the commands in the _CUSTOM_PRE_LEVEL macro.
 Remember to enable it & the master enable at the top of the file.

 ```
     _Z_PARK